gabistegmann/LRP-Approximation/README.md

 # LRP-Approximation
-LRP is slow.
+LRP is highly computationally intensive due to fitting mixed-effects models repeatedly.
 A way to get around it is by skipping the fitting of each model.
 Extract random coefficients of mixed-effects model, fit a EFA or PCA.
 Create tree based on the scores.
 CART, CTREE, or EVTREE.
+Once individuals have been assigned to their terminal nodes (based on their EFA or PCA scores), fit a mixed-effects model to the terminal nodes.